Trust appointed Governor - Chair

 Committee: Standards and Learning /Improving Standards Group/SEND/LAC Governor/Governor Training

-I am 42 years old.
-I have two children at Catton Grove Primary in Year 2 and Year 3.
+I am 45 years old.
+I have two children at Catton Grove Primary in Year 5 and Year 4.
 It is possible that they will be coming to Open Academy in the future.
-I am also a parent governor at Catton Grove.
+I am a parent governor at Catton Grove and I am a director within The Heart Trust.

 I enjoy working with children, parents and other professionals with furthering their child's attainment and achievements in school.
-I am fully dedicated to my governor roles in both schools.
+I am fully dedicated to my governor roles in all of my schools.

-Over the last 3 years, I have involved with children's education in Norfolk.
-I am currently studying with the Open University in Social Care and Business studies.
-I have also managed businesses around the country.
+Over the last 5 years, I have involved with children's education in Norfolk.
+I have studied at Open University in Social Care and I am currently studying in senior governance to work further with the schools I work in.

-I volunteer with the local Brownie Pack.
-I enjoy walking my Yorkie, Harley and baking for the local church.
+I am an assistant leader in the local Brownie Unit.
+I enjoy baking for the local church, Proclaimers.

 Trust appointed Governor Committee: Finance, Resources and Personnel, Health and Safety, Pupil Premium Governor.